mahowak/mahowak.github.io/index.md

  A. Diwan, L. Berry, E. Choi, D. Harwath, K. Mahowald.
 2022.
 [Why is Winoground Hard?
 Investigating Failures in Visuolinguistic Compositionality](https://arxiv.org/pdf/2211.00768.pdf).
 Proceedings of EMNLP 2022.

- A. Kaushal, K. Mahowald.
+ {% marginfigure assets/img/fig1_kaushal.png 'In Kaushal and Mahowald, the input is a model embedding and we train MLPs to classify whether a particular character (e.g., "a") occurs in a particular token (e.g, "employee").'%}A. Kaushal, K. Mahowald.
 2022.
 [What do tokens know about their characters and how do they know it?](https://arxiv.org/pdf/2206.02608).
 Proceedings of NAACL 2022.

  N. Rezaii, K. Mahowald, R. Ryskin, B. Dickerson, E. Gibson.
 2022.
 [A syntax–lexicon trade-off in language production](http://tedlab.mit.edu/tedlab_website/researchpapers/Rezaiia,Mahowald,%20Ryskin,%20Dickersona%20&%20Gibson%202022.pdf).